Frontier Communications: Can You Hear Me Now?

 Technology can also be your friend

 Most think of Frontier as antiquated dying technology.
 I would point out, however, that time and new technology could also eventually become the company's friend.
 We do not know what the future holds.
-For instance, were the Airgig technology currently in development by AT&T (NYSE:T) and others to become commercially viable, the signals could be sent along Frontier's "antiquated copper voice" lines directly into the home just as easily as along power lines.
+For instance, were the AirGig technology currently in development by AT&T (NYSE:T) and others to become commercially viable, the signals could be sent along Frontier's "antiquated copper voice" lines directly into the home just as easily as along power lines.
 This would provide speeds many times that of the latest 5G technology so highly touted by the likes of Verizon (NYSE:VZ), AT&T, and T-Mobile (NASDAQ:TMUS).
-Airgig-like technology using Frontier's old copper based lines as waveguides could leapfrog 5G, turning FTR's copper wire-based final mile "problem" into a significant advantage.
+AirGig-like technology using Frontier's old copper based lines as waveguides could leapfrog 5G, turning FTR's copper wire-based final mile "problem" into a significant advantage.
 It would be ironic if homes in Middletown, New Jersey, or Mountain View, Oklahoma, got multi-gigabit internet speeds before those in Mountain View, California (home of Google (GOOG, GOOGL).

 A Positive Indicator